Sex Workers Outreach Project USA: Activities

 SWOP Sacramento was established by Kristen DiAngelo and Stacey Swimme on June 27, 2014, and is dedicated to reducing harm, improving healthcare, and upholding both the civil and human rights of sex workers and their communities.
 Its focus is on ending violence and stigma through education and advocacy.
 It addresses the health and well-being of both trafficking victims and those engaged in survival sex.

 In conjunction with Safer Alternatives through Networking and Education (SANE), SWOP Sacramento conducted a needs assessment of sex workers in Sacramento.
 It found significant problems with homelessness, trafficking and survival sex by an underserved population.
-SWOP Sacramento has developed a program called Better Lives through Bundles that raises money to provide basic needs items for sex workers working on the street.